haydennix55/chicken_dinner/README.md

 ### Prerequisites

 The code is currently tested on Linux and Mac OS X. On these operating systems, there should be no prereqs to build and run the source code.
-Because the GUI has not been packaged and deployed, it will require Qt Creator to build and run.
+The GUI has been created and application has been packaged in QtCreator for Mac, QtCreator is required for dev work on the GUI.

 ### Downloading and Running Application

-This section is currently not applicable.
-This will be filled when there is a packaged application.
-However, you can play the game with a GUI using QTCreator, or play the game and simulate rounds using the terminal.
-See 'Development'.
+  * Clone the repo.
+In the main directory, there is a file simply titled "Blackjack" (or Blackjack.app).
+  * Double click this file and enjoy!

 ### Development